zenosu/gitbattle/README.md

 `npm install`

-`npm start` -This runs a local webserver on port 8080 and sets up an instance of gitbattle.
+`npm start` -This runs a local web server on port 8080 and sets up an instance of gitbattle.